-In the 2020/21 Fiscal year the District moved back to in-person instruction.
-The District was able to maintain fiscal controls throughout the year while experiencing unpredictable costs and reduced attendance while operating in the midst of the COVID-19 Pandemic.
-The District is cautiously optimistic that it will experience a favorable financial future but it is dependent on many factors, including growth of the state economy and an improvement in enrollment.
+As most districts in the state, much of the District's revenue is dependent on the economy of the state as a whole.
+For the 2021/22 fiscal year the District received additional one-time state and federal education relief funds.
+The District was able to maintain fiscal controls throughout the year while experiencing unpredictable costs and reduced attendance while recovering from the effects of the COVID-19 Pandemic.
+The District is cautiously optimistic that it will experience a favorable financial future, but it is dependent on many factors, including growth of the state economy and an improvement in enrollment.
 The District will continue to monitor the effects of the COVID-19 Pandemic and the Board of Trustees is prepared to take necessary steps to ensure the District's fiscal solvency.